Chart Color Schemes

 Age

-Benowa's median age is 44 years, which is marginally higher than the Rest of Qld average of 41 and considerably older than Australia's median age of 38 years.
-The age profile shows that individuals aged 15-24 are particularly prominent, comprising 13.7% of the population, while those aged 25-34 make up a smaller proportion at 8.2%, compared to the Rest of Qld.
-Between 2021 and present, the percentage of residents aged 15 to 24 has increased from 11.9% to 13.7%.
-Conversely, the percentage of individuals aged 5-14 has decreased from 14.2% to 13.0%, and those aged 45-54 have dropped from 14.7% to 13.7%.
-Population forecasts for Benowa indicate significant demographic changes by 2041.
-The 25-34 age cohort is projected to grow strongly at a rate of 43%, adding 377 residents to reach a total of 1,258.
-Meanwhile, the 15-24 age cohort is expected to grow modestly by 1%, with an increase of 15 people.
+Benowa's median age is 44 years, which is slightly higher than the Rest of Qld average of 41 and considerably older than Australia's median age of 38.
+The age profile indicates that individuals aged 15-24 are particularly prominent, making up 13.7% of the population, while those aged 25-34 comprise a smaller proportion at 8.2%.
+Between 2021 and the present, the percentage of residents aged 15 to 24 has increased from 11.9% to 13.7%, while the 5 to 14 age group has decreased from 14.2% to 13.0% and the 45 to 54 cohort has dropped from 14.7% to 13.7%.
+Population forecasts for Benowa indicate significant demographic changes by 2041, with the 25-34 age group projected to grow by 43%, adding 377 residents to reach a total of 1,258.
+Meanwhile, the 15-24 cohort is expected to grow by a modest 1%, gaining 15 people.